Web Traffic 101

-When we talk about increasing website traffic, we’re really talking about several different things, including increasing hits, increasing pageviews, increasing sessions, and increasing unique visitors.
-For some sites, increasing pageviews will be the immediate goal because the concern is that the vast majority of visitors view only one page of the site, then leave.
-For others the immediate goal will be to increase the number of unique and return visitors.
+Website traffic is composed of several different metrics, including hits, pageviews, sessions, and unique visitors.
+For some sites, increasing pageviews will be the immediate goal.
+For others, the immediate goal will be to increase the number of unique and return visitors.

 Because there are multiple metrics available to webmasters when reporting traffic, a great deal of confusion surrounds the whole affair.
 Many webmasters refer to website hits when they report their traffic.
 While many people have asked about increasing hits, website hits are not a very good measure of the success of a site.

 First, let’s take a hypothetical tour of the process of measuring website traffic.
 Imagine Hypothetical Jim visiting the home page of a new website he learned about on Google.com.
 Hypothetical Jim visits the home page, then visits the “About Us” page, which he bookmarks.
 Later, Hypothetical Stu visits the home page, then leaves the site.
 Later that evening, Hypothetical Jim returns to the “About Us” page using his bookmark, and clicks on the link to the “Contact Us” page.
 After looking over the page, he leaves the site.